-In 1928, Muslims and Jews in Jerusalem began to clash over their respective communal religious rights at the Wailing Wall (al-Buraq in the Muslim tradition).
-The Wailing Wall, the sole remnant of the second Jewish Temple, is one of the holiest sites for the Jewish people.
-But this site is also holy to Muslims, since the Wailing Wall is adjacent to the Temple Mount (the Noble Sanctuary in the Muslim tradition).
-On the mount is the site of the al-Aqsa Mosque and the Dome of the Rock, believed to mark the spot from which the Prophet Muhammad ascended to heaven on a winged horse.
+In 1928, Muslims and Jews in Jerusalem began to clash over their respective communal religious rights at the Western (or Wailing) Wall.
+The Wall, the sole remnant of the second Jewish Temple, is the holiest site in the Jewish religious tradition.
+Above the Wall is a large plaza known as the Temple Mount, the location of the two ancient Israelite temples (though no archaeological evidence has been found for the First Temple).
+The place is also sacred to Muslims, who call it the Noble Sanctuary.
+It now hosts the al-Aqsa Mosque and the Dome of the Rock, believed to mark the spot from which the Prophet Muhammad ascended to heaven on a winged horse, al-Buraq, that he tethered to the Western Wall, which bears the horse's name in the Muslim tradition.

-On August 15, 1929, members of the Betar youth movement (a pre-state organization of the Revisionist Zionists) demonstrated and raised a Zionist flag over the Wailing Wall.
-Fearing that the Noble Sanctuary was in danger, Arabs responded by attacking Jews throughout the country.
-During the clashes, sixty-four Jews were killed in Hebron.
-Their Muslim neighbors saved others.
+On August 15, 1929, members of the Betar Jewish youth movement (a pre-state organization of the Revisionist Zionists) demonstrated and raised a Zionist flag over the Western Wall.
+Fearing that the Noble Sanctuary was in danger, Arabs responded by attacking Jews in Jerusalem, Hebron and Safed.
+Among the dead were 64 Jews in Hebron.
+Their Muslim neighbors saved many others.
 The Jewish community of Hebron ceased to exist when its surviving members left for Jerusalem.
 During a week of communal violence, 133 Jews and 115 Arabs were killed and many wounded.

-European Jewish immigration to Palestine increased dramatically after Hitler's rise to power in 1933, leading to new land purchases and Jewish settlements.
-Palestinian resistance to British control and Zionist settlement climaxed with the Arab revolt of 1936-39, which Britain suppressed with the help of Zionist militias and the complicity of neighboring Arab regimes.
+European Jewish immigration to Palestine increased dramatically after Hitler's rise to power in Germany in 1933, leading to new land purchases and Jewish settlements.
+Palestinian resistance to British control and Zionist settlement climaxed with the Arab revolt of 1936-1939, which Britain suppressed with the help of Zionist militias and the complicity of neighboring Arab regimes.
 After crushing the Arab revolt, the British reconsidered their governing policies in an effort to maintain order in an increasingly tense environment.
-They issued a White Paper (a statement of political policy) limiting future Jewish immigration and land purchases.
-The Zionists regarded this as a betrayal of the Balfour Declaration and a particularly egregious act in light of the desperate situation of the Jews in Europe, who were facing extermination.
+They issued the 1939 White Paper (a statement of government policy) limiting future Jewish immigration and land purchases and promising independence in ten years, which would have resulted in a majority-Arab Palestinian state.
+The Zionists regarded the White Paper as a betrayal of the Balfour Declaration and a particularly egregious act in light of the desperate situation of the Jews in Europe, who were facing extermination.
 The 1939 White Paper marked the end of the British-Zionist alliance.
-At the same time, the defeat of the Arab revolt and the exile of the Palestinian political leadership meant that the Palestinian Arabs were politically disorganized during the crucial decade in which the future of Palestine was decided.
+At the same time, the defeat of the Arab revolt and the exile of the Palestinian political leadership meant that the Palestinians were politically disorganized during the crucial decade in which the future of Palestine was decided.